 A few hours later, I came across Providence House.
 A faith-based, woman-focused agency headquartered in the Bedford-Stuyvesant community of Brooklyn.
 I looked up at the sign and read the word faith.
 God?
 I thought.
 Gotta be better than the streets.

-I walked in the building, and it was warm.
-That I was grateful for.
+I walked into the building, and it was warm.
+That, I was grateful for.
 I sat in the nearest chair just trying to warm my bones when I was approached by a bright skinned woman with a huge smile.
 “Welcome to Providence House.
 My name is Yolonda.
 What’s yours?”

 “Welcome, Lucy.
 You look cold.
 Come, let’s get you something to eat.”
 I hesitated.
 “Come on, there was chicken on the menu tonight.
 Do you like chicken, Lucy?”